5 Things All The Best Sex Shops Have

 • Both of the above.

-• Any category contains less than 5 items.
+• Any category contains less than five items.

-• There are not page navigation links (“Page 1”, “Page 2” or “Next” and “Previous”) on both the top and bottom of the page.
+• There are no page navigation links (“Page 1”, “Page 2,” “Next,” and “Previous”) on both the top and bottom of the page.

-• Links take the user to a different part of the site with no indication how to return to where they were before.
+• Links take the user to a different part of the site without indicating how to return to where they were before.

-• Different colours are listed as separate products.
+• Different colors are listed as separate products.
 (Personal comment: cut it the fuck out!).

-• You obviously have no concept of material safety.
+• You have no concept of material safety.

 • And the generic supplied information isn’t even listed with the correct toy.

-• Toys which are in no way safe for anal play are recommended for anal play.
+• Toys that are in no way safe for anal play are recommended for anal play.

-• Your site is obviously just an affiliate shop.
+• Your site is just an affiliate shop.

 • Your site has only been tested in one browser.

-• The home/index page links to sections which cannot be found via any other page.
+• The home/index page links to sections that cannot be found via any other page.

 • Every toy is made of jelly.